VitaliyKononovich/Django-LDAPBackend/README.md

 # Django-LDAPBackend
-My customized Django-LDAPBackend for users authentication in Active Directory
+My simple customized Django-LDAPBackend for users authentication in Active Directory

 First of all it use django.contrib.admin and django.contrib.auth.
 You have to add this applications to your Django project and create users in admin page (your local DB).